Best Prescription Discount Cards in 2020

 Seniors looking to save money without hassles can rely on SingleCare to offer great discounts through their partnering pharmacies.
 Use a computer or a phone app to quickly compare prices on prescription drugs, video doctor visits, dental and even vision care with SingleCare.
 There are no exclusions for pre-existing conditions, so everyone has access to these exceptionally low rates on the drugs they need most.

-Seniors who don’t have insurance coverage or who need to take mediations that Medicare doesn’t cover, ScriptRelief might provide much needed relief to the pocketbook.
+Seniors who don’t have insurance coverage or who need to take medications that Medicare doesn’t cover, OPTUM Perks might provide much-needed relief to the pocketbook.
 There are no limitations on how often the card can be utilized, nor are there any limits on how much one can save annually with their discounts.
-Seniors can print coupons on the go, show their card at the pharmacy or allow the checkout attendant to scan the barcode on their smartphone’s ScriptRelief app.
+Seniors can print coupons on the go, show their card at the pharmacy, or allow the checkout attendant to scan the barcode on their smartphone’s OPTUM Perks app.